 - Black Beans – if you use canned black beans, make sure to get a no salt added variety… or else they could get to salty.
 We always buy low sodium canned beans, or I make them from scratch without the salt.
 If you use salted canned beans, make sure to skip the salt in the filling.

-- Cheese of choice: you can use regular cheddar, taco mix cheese, or a dairy free vegan version.
-I actually made these vegan and skipped the cheese all-together, and they tasted amazing!
+- Cheese of choice: you can use vegan cheddar, taco mix cheese, or a dairy free mozzarella version.
+Or skip the vegan cheese all together.

 An Healthy Weeknight Quesadilla Recipe!

-- In a bowl, mix the pumpkin puree, chili powder, cumin, and garlic salt.
-Gently fold in the black beans and cheese.
+- In a bowl, mix the cooked vegetables, chili powder, cumin, and garlic salt.
+Gently fold in the black beans and vegan cheese.

 - Take 2 tortillas, and divide the mixture onto each.
-Top with another tortilla.
+Top each with another tortilla.

-- Place in the how skillet and toast for 2-3 minutes on each side.
-Mangia!
+- Place in the skillet and toast for 2-3 minutes on each side.
+Dip into your favorite guac and enjoy!

 Dietary Modifications

-- This recipe is vegetarian, but can easily be made vegan by using a dairy-free cheese, or omitting the cheese all together.
+- This recipe is plant based, but be sure you are using a vegan and dairy-free cheese, or omitting the cheese all together.

-- To make gluten free, use a gluten free corn tortilla instead of flour
+- To make gluten free, use a certified gluten free corn tortilla instead of a flour tortilla, and be sure all ingredients are certified gluten free.

-Get The Same Ingredients I Used for My Vegetarian Pumpkin Quesadilla Recipe:
+Get The Same Ingredients I Used for My Plant Based Quesadilla Recipe

-As always, if you make this pumpkin black bean quesadilla recipe be sure to leave me a comment, rate this recipe, and tag me on Instagram so I can feature you.
+As always, if you make this plant based recipe be sure to leave me a comment, rate this recipe, and tag me on Instagram so I can feature you.
 I love seeing all your photos of my recipe recreations!

 Ingredients